selvaviswanath/newt-global/README.md

 # newt-global
 Course Exercises and Certificates

-##### Up until now 8 out of 9 courses are completed and the assignments have been pushed too.
+# 9 out of 9 courses are completed and the assignments have been pushed too.

 ### The Certificates are inserted in "certificates folder"